 How long does the program take?

 All modules consist of six sessions.
 Each session will take 1 to 2 weeks to complete.
-During each session you will learn more about the disorder, as well as ways to implement interventions that will help support your student in the classroom.
-You can return to previous sessions for review or to edit activities, but you will need to spend at least one week on each session before beginning the next.
+During each session teachers will learn more about the disorder, as well as ways to implement interventions that will help support their student in the classroom.
+Teachers can return to previous sessions for review, but will need to spend at least one week on each session before beginning the next.

 How much time will the program take each day?

 The program was designed with the school system in mind, and knowing that all members of the school team as well as families are busy.
-Viewing a session and planning your activities for the week should take about 1 hour.
+Viewing a session and planning activities for the week should take about 1 hour.
 Implementing the interventions in the classroom will take more time.
-If you’re able to invest time and energy on the program, you should see this investment pay off!
+If everyone is able to invest time and energy on the program, they should see this investment pay off!
 For more information about the Research Study please take a look at our “Research Study” page.